tabulify/tabulify/ansible/roles/netdata/README-netdata.md

 Netdata is an agent with  minimal functionality such as alerting, UI.
 If you want to create dashboard you need a Netdata cloud account (cost is 3 euro by node)

+What we want is a database, so that we can query it and integrate it in our application.

 ## GUI

 https://beau.bytle.net/netdata/